vzaffalon/pseudoso/README.md

 # pseudoso
 Simple operational system simulation for Operational Systems course

-Simple simulation of algorithms and concepts of a small operational system.
+Implementation of algorithms and concepts of a small operational system.

 Every line of the file arquivo_de_entrada represents a process that should be executed by the operational system.